Australian Survivor: Blood V Water: Future appearances

 Jordie Hansen and Alanna "Nina" Twine competed on Australian Survivor: Heroes V Villains, with Hansen as a villain and Twine as a hero.

 Outside of Survivor, Sam and Mark appeared on The Dog House Australia in 2022.
-In 2024, Sandra Diaz-Twine competed on the second season of the American version of The Traitors.
+In 2024, Sandra Diaz-Twine competed on the second season of The Traitors US.
 Khanh Ong competed on the tenth season of I'm a Celebrity...Get Me Out of Here!
 In 2024, Nina Twine competed on the USA Network show The Anonymous.
 Diaz-Twine also competed on 99 to Beat.
+Diaz-Twine and Twine competed on the second season of Extracted in 2026.

 Season summary

 The season filmed in Charters Towers, Queensland.

 Twelve pairs of loved ones were separated into two tribes, Blood and Water.
 On the Blood tribe, two-time U.S. Survivor champion Sandra sought to blend into the background and work with the strong men to keep herself safe.
 On the Water tribe, Sandra’s daughter Nina allied with Mark, Josh and Jordie to keep a comfortable majority.
 However, after a tribe swap left the two of them on the same tribe, Sandra was voted out as a big threat while Nina injured her ankle in a challenge and was removed from the game.

 Married couple Mark and Sam took control of their respective swapped tribes.
 After declining to join his wife on the new Water tribe, Mark formed an alliance with the other strong males and found an idol to cement his power position in the tribe.
 On the new Water tribe, Sam formed a tight bond with Jesse and worked with him to eliminate dangerous threats like Croc and Ben.

 At the merge, the four remaining intact couples formed a new majority alliance against the five single players.
 However, after Jordie attempted to rally votes against Mark, the alliance targeted his brother Jesse, with Sam conning him into giving her his idol before he was voted out.
 Jordie vowed revenge and tried to convince the tribe that Sam and Mark were too powerful with two idols.
 After a Purgatory twist forced Jordie, Shay and KJ to fight their way back into the game, Jordie finally succeeded in voting out Sam.

 The trio of Mark, Josh and Chrissy dictated the majority of the late votes, with the two men surviving through idol plays and immunity wins.
 They were forced to turn on each other when Shay won the final two immunity challenges, with Josh being voted out just before the final 3.
 At the final Tribal Council, Mark emphasized his strong strategic play, while Shay highlighted her physical prowess to stay alive and Chrissy argued that her social bonds kept her safe.
 The jury unanimously voted for Mark in a 10-0-0 vote, awarding him the $500,000 and the title of Sole Survivor.